austinschoolofgamedesign/hub-world/articles/202002040940-dependencyCharts.md

 Mark's charts, in contrast, are built with a specific goal in mind, and that limitation allows for quick parsing.
 They originally started as a graph to map out the key/lock dependencies in the *Zelda* games.
-As such, they are hevily influenced by how those games tend to use keys and locks.
+As such, they are heavily influenced by how those games tend to use keys and locks.

-### Chart Elements
+### GMTK Chart Elements

-A **lock** can be more generally thought of as a designer imposed obstacle.
+A ***lock*** can be more generally thought of as a designer imposed obstacle.
-Locked doors obviously fit into this category, but less obviously includes switches that con only be activated by being shot with an arrow.
+Locked doors obviously fit into this category, but can include less obvious things like switches that are activated by being shot with an arrow.
 Or a ledge that can only be scaled with a new power-up.

-A **key** is the thing that allows you, as the player, to bypass a particular **lock**.
+A ***key*** is the thing that allows you, as the player, to bypass a particular ***lock***.
 To use those same examples, a small key would open a typical door.
 A bow and arrow would be a 'key item' that allows you to shoot the lock with the required arrow.
 And the ledge could be scaled via a double-jump powerup.

-Because everything is simplified into a set of **locks** and **keys**, the chart can be optimized to focus on surfacing the relationship between them.
+Because everything is simplified into a set of ***locks*** and ***keys***, the chart can be optimized to focus on surfacing the relationships between them.
 And herein lies the brilliance of Mark's charts.
 Rather than allowing the elements to float freely, he uses vertical and horizontal positioning of the elements to convey additional information.

-### Chart Specific Insights
+### GMTK Chart Specific Insights

 It easy to quickly scan and parse a graph to understand the relative linearity and backtracking required to solve a physically based set of lock/key puzzles.